glenlong/wedding/src/content/posts/wedding-speech-hollywood-guide.md

 ## Ingredient #1: Big Stars

 In Hollywood, having the right actor's name on the poster can almost guarantee your film's success.
-But at a wedding, the only headline stars you need to worry about are the bride and groom.
+But at a wedding, the only headline stars you need to worry about are the Bride and Groom.

 So don't forget that the focus of your wedding speech should be one of those two people.
-Yes you need to make sure you don't neglect essential duties - such as thanking people or reading out messages - but the hero or heroine of your wedding speech should be the bride or groom.
+Yes you need to make sure you don't neglect essential duties - such as thanking people or reading out messages - but the hero or heroine of your wedding speech should be the Bride or Groom.

-So for instance, if you're giving the father of the bride speech, make sure you mostly talk about your daughter, the bride.
+So for instance, if you're giving the Father of the Bride speech, make sure you mostly talk about your daughter, the Bride.
 Even if you've got a really good story about one of her siblings that seems relevant - save it for another time.
 Today the spotlight should be on her.

-If you're giving the best man's speech, don't spend too much time trying to get laughs with generic wedding jokes - you should be talking about the groom and your history as friends and deriving any humour from there.
+If you're giving the Best Man's speech, don't spend too much time trying to get laughs with generic wedding jokes - you should be talking about the Groom and your history as friends and deriving any humour from there.

-And if you're giving the groom speech, don't spend too much time talking about yourself - even if you have some great stories about what life was like before meeting your bride.
+And if you're giving the Groom speech, don't spend too much time talking about yourself - even if you have some great stories about what life was like before meeting your Bride.

 ## Ingredient #2: A Popular Genre